mjohn218/NERDSS/README.md

 ### Running Simulations

 1. Example input files are located in the subdirectories within the *sample_inputs* folder.
+They can also be generated using the [python GUI program](./gui.py), which is also included in the ioNERDSS tool.

 2. To start the simulation, use the command *./nerdss -f parms.inp*.